Variational Pattern Selection

-\textit{Maximal (classical) entropy}.
-By varying this entropy functional with respect to a stochastic $k_i$, subject to the constraint~\eqref{constraint}, we find that $S[\delta D(t)]$ reaches the maximum when

-By equating a small displacement of the $i$-th fragment of a boundary, $V_n(\xi_i)\, \delta t$, where $V_n(\xi_i)$ is a normal interface velocity at the point $\xi_i$, to $\bar k_i = K\mu_i$, we immediately derive the deterministic (classical) equation of growth, as the Euler-Lagrange equation of motion, or in other words the extremal of the action equaled to a negative entropy, $-S[\delta D(t)]$.
-For the Laplacian growth this equation takes a form

-where $z(t, w)$ is the conformal map from the exterior of the unit circle on the $w$-plane to the domain $D(t)$ on the physical $z$-plane, where $z = x+iy$; the boundary of $D(t)$ is $z(t, \exp(i\phi))$ parametrized by $\phi \in [0, 2\pi]$, and subscripts denote partial derivatives.
-We skip a simple derivation of~\eqref{lg-equation} from~\eqref{saddle-point} by using~\eqref{sc-limit} (see~\cite{O1,O2}) for want of space.
+\textit{Equation of growth as the extremal of the entropy}.
+The entropy \eqref{entropy-def} is maximized when the particle count per segment is $k_i^* = K\mu_i$.
+To make a connection to the LG problem, we introduce a conformal map $z(t, w)$ from the exterior of the unit circle on the $w$-plane to the domain $D(t)$ on the physical $z$-plane with $z = x+iy$, such that the boundary of $D(t)$ is $z(t, \exp(i\phi))$ parametrized by $\phi \in [0, 2\pi]$.
+By equating a small displacement of the $i$-th bin of a boundary, $v_i \delta t$, to $\sqrt\hbar\, k_i^* $, we immediately obtain the deterministic (classical) equation of growth (see \cite{O1,O2} for details):

-\textit{Rich structure}.
-The negative entropy in~\eqref{Stirling} after simple transformations becomes the action with a symplectic structure and the Hamilton-Jacobi formalism.
-Besides (and quite surprisingly), eq.~\eqref{lg-equation} is equivalent to the classical Hadamard formula for a change of the Green function $G(\xi,\infty)$ after variation of $D(t)$~\cite{LSh}.
-(More information about this remarkable structure underlying the eq.~\eqref{lg-equation} and its relations to 2D quantum gravity, quantum Hall phenomena, random matrices, and integrable hierarchies can be found in ~\cite{OO, tau, abwz2002, MPT}.)

-\textit{Entropy = Scaled area}.
-Bearing in mind that $K\hbar$ is the area of a single layer of growth, we obtain after plugging~\eqref{saddle-point} into~\eqref{Stirling}, the maximal (deterministic) entropy for a process, described by~\eqref{saddle-point}, in a strikingly simple form: